OpenPixelSystems/go-networkmanager-lib/README.md

 The ipaddressing is a Golang package and it is responsible for handling IP addressing functionality.
 It sets the IP address, gateway, and other network settings for a specific interface by using the **gonetworkmanager** package to interact with the network manager (nmcli).

+**func SetupEthInterface(eth_interface_name string, connection_id string)**
+    - This function sets the network interface with the specified name.
+    - The connectionID, which is bound to the interface described via nmcli.
+**important** note is that the name of the network interface has to be checked with the "nmcli connection show" command.
+That way u can link the interface name to the nmcli connection name. (e.g. 'Eth0' is bound to 'Wired connection 1' by the nmcli -> So you pass SetupEthInterface("eth0", "Wired connection 1"))

-ipAddrToDecimal(ipAddr string) uint32: Takes an IP address as a string and converts it to its decimal representation.
+**func IpAddrToDecimal(ipAddr string) uint32** Takes an IP address as a string and converts it to its decimal representation.
 It returns the decimal representation as a uint32 value.

-get_original_interface_setting(): Retrieves the original settings of the network interface.
+**func Get_interface_settings() (error, string, string, string)** Retrieves the EthInterface name, IP address and gateway of the configured network interface.

+**func SetIPAddr(ip_addr string, prefix_nr uint32, defgateway_addr string) error**
-setIPAddr(): Sets the IP address and gateway for the specified network interface.
-It uses the values defined in the constants ip_addr and defgateway to set the IP address and gateway respectively.
+Sets the IP address, prefixnr and gateway address for the setup network interface.

+**func SetIPMode(ip_mode string) error**
-setIPMode(): Sets the IP mode for the specified network interface.
-It uses the value defined in the constant ip_mode to set the IP mode.
+Sets the IP mode of the setup interface.

-SetDefaultGateway(): Sets the default gateway for the specified network interface.
-It uses the value defined in the constant defgateway to set the default gateway.

-refresh_nmcli(): Refreshes the network connection using the nmcli command-line tool.
-It brings up the "Wired connection 1" connection using the nmcli connection up command.
-It also retrieves the output of the ifconfig command for the specified network interface.

-**important** note is that the name of the network interface has to be checked with the "nmcli connection show" command.
-That way u can link the interface name to the nmcli connection name.

-# Configuration (constants)
-Inside network.go file, the following constants are defined:
-- ip_addr: The IP address to be set for the network interface.
-- defgateway: The gateway to be set for the network interface.
-- ip_mode: The IP mode to be set for the network interface.
 It can be either "manual" or "auto".

-- InterfaceName: The name of the network interface to be used. (e.g. "eth0" or "enp0s3")
-- prefix_nr: The prefix number to be set for the network interface. (e.g. 24, 20, 16, 8, etc.)
+**func SetDefaultGateway(defgateway_addr string) error** Sets the default gateway for the specified network interface.

+**func Refresh_nmcli() (error, string)** Refreshes the network connection by executing the nmcli command-line tool.
+It brings up/updates the **connectionID** setup via the "SetupEthInterface" using the nmcli connection up command.
+It also retrieves the output of the ifconfig command for the specified network interface for an overview of the network settings.

+# Example
+inside [/cmd/network/main_network.go](cmd/network/main.go) you can find an example of how to use the ipaddressing package.

 # Requirements